-The Acton Arboretum offers a wonderful mix of planted gardens with natural areas.
-Much of the open area near the Taylor Road entrance is handicapped accessible and includes herb, hosta, and butterfly gardens as well as daylily and rhododendron plantings.
+- The Acton Arboretum offers a wonderful mix of planted gardens with natural areas.
+Much of the open area near the Taylor Road entrance is handicapped accessible and includes herb, hosta, and butterfly gardens, as well as daylily and rhododendron plantings.
 The property also features a lilac fragrance garden, a wildflower loop trail, pond plantings, Japanese larches, and a nut tree collection.
 Picnic tables and benches welcome visitors.

-The Highland/Bog Trail follows old farm roads, cow paths, and foot trails and is not handicapped accessible.
+- The Highland/Bog Trail follows old farm roads, cow paths, and foot trails and is not handicapped accessible.
 It travels from the highest point on the property to the lowest, passing through a variety of forest types as it goes.
 Near its southern end it parallels the trail on the Donald land for a time, following the esker before dropping to cross the bog on a boardwalk.